DalekBaldwin/check-it/README.md

   (generator (real 0 x)))
 ```

-But you should probably use a combinating generator type like `map` or `chain` instead.
+But you should probably define a custom generator type or use a combinator like `map` or `chain` instead.

 In addition to the constraints you choose in the type specifier, the absolute values of generated numbers are also bounded by the parameter `*size*`.